Elvi Hale

-Patricia Elvira Hake (born 29 January 1931), known as Elvi Hale, is a retired British actress.
+Patricia Elvira Hake (29 January 1931 – 1 March 2025), known as Elvi Hale, was a British actress.
 She played Anne of Cleves in The Six Wives of Henry VIII, broadcast in 1970.

-Career
+Life and career

-Raised in Romford, Essex and educated at Reed's School.
-She was discovered by Laurence Olivier, who saw her perform at the Old Vic School.
+Hake was born on 29 January 1931, in Romford, Essex, where she was also raised.
+She was educated at Reed's School.
+Hake was discovered by Laurence Olivier, who saw her perform at the Old Vic School.
 Elvi played Heather, the love interest of Leslie Phillips (as Sub-Lieutenant Pouter) in the film version of The Navy Lark (1959), a role normally played by Heather Chasen in the radio series.

 Hale was nominated for a BAFTA award for most promising film newcomer for her performance in Wendy Toye's True as a Turtle (1957).
 She portrayed the fourth of Henry VIII's wives, Anne of Cleves, in the BBC's six-part drama serial The Six Wives of Henry VIII first broadcast in 1970.
 She completely retired from all film and television work in 1990.

-Personal life

-She was married to actor Mike Morgan until his death in 1958.
-She married character actor George Murcell in 1961; he died in 1998, aged 73.
+Hale was married to actor Mike Morgan until his death in 1958.
+She married character actor George Murcell in 1961; he died in 1998, at the age of 73.
+Hale died on 1 March 2025, at the age of 94.